MKZuziak/FedJust/docs/tutorials.md

 #### Create Archives

-Since the FedJust was made to simulate a federated environment, it comes with a number of convenient classes and functions to make your life easier. `create_archive(path: str,    archive_name: str = time.strftime("%d %m %Y %H %M %S", time.gmtime())) -> tuple[str, str, str]` is one of such classes.
+Since the FedJust package was made to simulate a federated environment, it comes with a number of convenient classes and functions to make your life easier. `create_archive(path: str,    archive_name: str = time.strftime("%d %m %Y %H %M %S", time.gmtime())) -> tuple[str, str, str]` is one of such classes.
 It creates a directory with appropriate directories and returns an absolute path to a subdirectory for preserving metrics, nodes' models and orchestrator's model.
 Although calling a `create_archive()` is not strictly necessary, users may find it convenient that there is a simple function for creating an appropriate file structure and obtaining absolute paths to it.

 ```
     (metrics_savepath,